Captain Corelli’s Mandolin

 So begins the parsing of Captain Corelli’s Mandolin.

 First a little history.
 Traditionally in America (where quality, free education is hard to find), instruction on World War II is cursory and focused mostly on the attack on Pearl Harbor, the Northern Front, and the Holocaust.
-Ask any U.S. college freshman about the Balkans or northern Africa and you’d be lucky to hear the words “Patton,” “Rommell,” or “fascist.”
+Ask any U.S. college freshman about the Balkans or northern Africa and you’d be lucky to hear the words “Patton,” “Rommel,” or “fascist.”
 Greek involvement in the war may come completely as a surprise.

 It’s beyond probability that this movie could be as historically accurate as it is, despite being produced by a traditional major studio.
 The island of Kefalonia is real.
 It was spared much of the violence of World War II, as it was occupied by agreeable Italians until the armistice with Italy in September 1943.
 German soldiers on the island, still fighting the Allied powers, sent for reinforcements.
-The departing Italian soldiers feared the Nazis would send them to camps rather than allowing them to return to Italy, and so they declined to surrender their weapons.
+The departing Italian soldiers feared the Nazis would send them to camps rather than allow them to return to Italy, and so they declined to surrender their weapons.
 There was a skirmish, the Italians lost, and, as you would expect with a bunch of Nazis, 5,000 of the 9,000 Italians who resisted were executed.
 Fact checkers, war enthusiasts, and the generally curious can look here for more information.

 In Captain Corelli’s Mandolin, Nic is Antonio Corelli, a music-obsessed captain in the Italian army, sent to lead the occupation of Kefalonia for the Axis forces at the beginning of the war.
 Conveniently, Corelli arrives just as the fiancé of Pelagia (Cruz), named Mandras (a not yet fully famous Christian Bale), leaves to fight in Albania.
 A muddled love triangle forms.